 a.
-Bid Item 20, Topsoiling
+Bid Item 18, Topsoiling

-- (1) This item shall consist of salvaging of approved topsoil from required excavations; from the stripping operations; and from borrow areas and placing and spreading it on all designated earthfills, waste areas, and exposed excavated slopes as indicated on the drawings. - (2) Topsoil shall be placed after the earthfill placement has been completed. - (3) The depth of topsoil for the embankment earthfills, subsidiary earthfills, and waste areas shall be 12 inches normal to the slope. - (4) The depth of topsoil for exposed cut slopes in the outlet channel, as well as exposed cut slopes for the embankment subgrade shall be 6 inches.
+- (1) This item shall consist of salvaging of approved topsoil from required excavations; from the stripping operations; and from borrow areas and placing and spreading it on all designated earthfills, waste areas, and exposed excavated slopes as indicated on the drawings. - (2) Topsoil shall be placed after the earthfill placement has been completed. - (3) The depth of topsoil for the embankment earthfills, subsidiary earthfills, and waste areas shall be 12 inches vertical thickness. - (4) The depth of topsoil for exposed cut slopes in the outlet channel, as well as exposed cut slopes for the embankment subgrade shall be 12 inches.